 Its programs address the areas of employment that are in high demand in the region: business administration, tourism management, early childhood education and special education.

 Through distance learning, students can complete diploma and certificate programs offered at other colleges and universities across Canada—without leaving the North.
-At its campus in downtown Yellowknife, you can use the school’s computers to participate in classroom discussions happening elsewhere, or complete off-line coursework.
+At its campus in downtown Yellowknife, students can use the school’s computers to participate in classroom discussions happening elsewhere or to complete off-line coursework.
 Tuition costs vary depending on the program and its school of origin.

-The school offers courses in English and French, with specialized programs for public servants.
+The school offers courses in English and French and has specialized programs for public servants.

-Priding itself on its northern character and mandate to promote the cultural and linguistic diversity of the region, Collège nordique francophone also offers language programming—including a course in Tlicho, one of the 11 official languages of the Northwest Territories—and educational workshops with a local flavour.
+Priding itself on its northern character and mandate to promote the cultural and linguistic diversity of the region, Collège nordique francophone also offers language programming and educational workshops with a local flavour.
+They include a course in Tlicho, one of the 11 official languages of the Northwest Territories.

 |Size of school||Residence offerings|